 Read more about our skills development programmes.

-We also have a mathematics and science programme, which is designed to encourage the growth of engineers and scientists in the country.
+The programme is aimed at preparing disadvantaged South African youth for their Matric final examinations.
+This initiative is an endeavour to stimulate and encourage growth of Engineers and Scientists in the country.
 It’s specifically aimed at providing examination-focused support to Grade 12 learners from underprivileged communities in preparation for the final matriculation examinations.
 This programme is done through our partnership with Primestars, a youth development programme for high school learners from under-served communities, with support from the Department of Education.
+They use Ster Kinekor cinemas nationally as “Educational Theatres of Learning”

 In our journey of creating value, growth and impact, we actively choose to take our communities along through our community upliftment programmes.
 Our initiatives support a better understanding and proactive mitigation of social and business risk in identified communities.